jpedro/jpedro.github.io/.posts/scrum.md

 Agile, whatever that may be (_cue Prince Charles_), is not enough.

-I like the ideas in the [Agile Manifesto](https://agilemanifesto.org/) but I understand for managers, that need to justify development costs (that ties directly to development time), that manifesto is meaningless.
+I like the ideas in the [Agile Manifesto](https://agilemanifesto.org/) but those are just that: ideas.
+I get that for managers, that need to justify development costs (that ties directly to development time), that manifesto is meaningless.
 Wishful thinking.
+I get it.

-So Scrum saved the day as a way to get workers to commit to deadlines and track those.
+So Scrum swooped in and saved the day as a way to get workers to _commit_ to deadlines and _track_ those.
 This is, obviously, important.

+It also shorten the dev and deploy cycles from months and years of waterfall to weeks.
+This is all nice and dandy.
+Calling it a sprint however it sneakily introduces mental stress.
+A time pressure.
+And pressure can become counter-productive.

-Scrum even make a concession: it allows developers to estimate themselves.
-And most of the time they fail their own generous estimations.
+Scrum make a concession though: it allows developers to estimate themselves.
+Yes, themselves.
+Not the tasks.
+Because the senior can do that in 1 day but junior over there needs 5.

-## Work Killers
+## The killer

 Managers fail to grasp how hard is to get back into a coding state of mind (flow) after meetings.
 It can take hours.
 Most of the time it ruins the day.

+(At least, that's what I tell myself. _Cue Seinfeld_ "It's not a lie if you believe in it".)

-Yes, you might do something but it's not as productive as before that meeting.
+Anyway, you might _do something_ but it's not as productive as before that interruption.

 And Scrum is _meeting heavy_.
 This carries appeal to managers, by giving them a feeling that they are in the loop.
 Which they should.
 Because they are the ones calming the customer down when things go sideways.

-But Agile is all about ad-hoc interactions ("Individuals and interactions").
+Agile is all about ad-hoc interactions ("Individuals and interactions").
 Scrum on the other hand, establishes processes, cadences, cerimonies, strangely named roles and resposibilities.
-Weird ways to track progress.
+Opaque ways to track progress.

 What problem does "complexity points" solve?
-The only metric that matters is development time.
+The only metric that matters is time.
+Sure, complexity can be understood to combine time with an element of uncertainty, that translates to a multiplying factor.
+But in the end, it's still time.
+A sprint is still X amount of days.

-Yes, Scrum, which is older than Agile, jumped into the Agile bangwagon, got a restart and promises to be cool and flexible and whatnot to get the devs onboard.
+Also, Scrum, which is older than Agile, jumped into the Agile bangwagon, got a restart and promises to be cool and flexible and whatnot to get the devs onboard.
 But it really isn't.